riven2333/PrivacyPilot/README.md

 # PrivacyPilot: Privately Deployed AI Agentic Plugin

 A locally deployed plugin integration for Agentic LLM Apps.
+This repo is at a very early stage of development.

 ## Install
 ```